sgmurphy/wordpress-plugins/optinmonster/readme.txt

 Easily customize the look and feel of your campaigns, and even add dynamic elements like countdown timers, spin a wheel, etc that change based on user behavior (no code necessary).

-OptinMonster comes with hundreds of popup templates to help you save time.
+OptinMonster comes with hundreds of popup templates to help you save time, far more than competitors like Popup Builder, Popup Maker, Icegram (sometimes called Ice Gram), Sumo or Hustle.
 Easily search them by your industry, business goal, holiday or features.

 > I have never before seen such effectiveness and efficiency in an optin tool than I have with OptinMonster.
 In under 2 hours of work, I doubled my daily optin rates thanks to OptinMonster’s incredible options.<br />
 > Dave Chesson, Owner of Kindlepreneur <a href="https://optinmonster.com/how-kindlepreneur-increased-customer-retention-using-content-upgrades/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">See Case Study</a>